ChildishDanbino/React-Boilerplate/README.md

  - Axios: Common promise based request lib.
 Great when you need simple ways to make basic api calls.
 Request Promise is also a great alternative.

+## CI/CD

+ I wanted to play around with a couple CI/CD options including Jenkins and Github Actions.

+ - Jenkins: Setup via Jenkinsfile and using the following tutorial [Jenkins Tutorial for React](https://jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/)
+ - GitHub Actions: Setup using Github Actions Docs - Note: This job should be combined into one step but I wanted to break it out into steps as an example of doing multiple steps in one pipeline [Github Actions WorkFlow Syntax](https://help.github.com/en/articles/workflow-syntax-for-github-actions)

 ## Available Scripts